-Our members are tenants, carers, workers, and residents who work collectively to secure the material improvements that we need in our daily lives.
-Members are organised into local neighbourhood branches who then fight on campaigns in their communities.
+Locally: We support each other against evictions, rent increases, stolen deposits...
+We build up our collective confidence to stand up for our rights and address the housing crisis.
+Have an issue?
+Get in touch!
+Locally: Our members organise in local neighbourhood branches to fight on campaigns in their communities.
 In the last year, members have won campaigns to get the council to install street lighting in both Edinburgh and Glasgow, won a commitment of £18m from the council to retrofit blocks in Lochend in Edinburgh and successfully pushed for tighter restrictions to short term lets in Edinburgh, to name just a few.
-Alongside neighbourhood issues, we organise around member's individual housing problems, supporting one another to address issues of disrepair, rent increases and eviction, and ensuring that in doing so, we build up our collective confidence to stand up for our rights and address the housing crisis.
+City wide: Alongside neighbourhood issues. we organise at the city level to put back homes into use, to get better public services and to ensure that our cities work for the people who live in them!

-Our neighbourhood activities inform our national work, where we fight for structural legislative change.
+Nationally: Our neighbourhood activities inform our national work, where we fight for structural legislative change.
 We know that our housing has been 'in crisis' for some time, but this was brought into sharp focus during Covid-19 and even more so during the cost of living crisis.
-Faced with rising energy bills, increased inflation and rising food prices, we are now facing a perfect storm of economic insecurity for too many of us.

-Though the rent freeze has been an important sticking plaster, it is not a long term solution to a problem that has been decades in the making.
-Rents in Scotland have been completely unaffordable for years and too many landlords have failed to improve our housing stock, whether in the private or social and public rented sector.
-To bring about real change in Scotland's housing, we are pushing for rent controls that tie the quality of the home to the amount the landlord is able to charge to bring down rents and increase the quality of our housing.

-We know the current political system is failing ordinary people and we refuse to wait for politicians, or charities to change things for the better.
+Faced with rising energy bills, increased inflation and rising food prices, we are now facing a perfect storm of economic insecurity for too many Rents in Scotland have been completely unaffordable for years and too many landlords have failed to improve our housing stock, whether in the private or social and public rented sector.
+To bring about real change in Scotland's housing, we are of the home to the amount the landlord is able to charge to bring down rents and Next steps: We know the current political system is failing ordinary people and we refuse to wait for politicians, or charities to change things for the better.
 Our fights and successes are testament to the fact that community organising works.
-Through coming together, we have been able to force landlords to give members compensation, halt rent hikes and evictions and do repairs and on a national level - force the government to introduce eviction bans and rent freezes.
+Through coming together, we have been able to force landlords to give members compensation, halt rent hikes and evictions and do repairs and on a national level force the government to introduce eviction bans and rent freezes.
 But we are only as strong as our membership.
-If you believe in organised communities and that everyone should have access to safe, secure, affordable housing, get involved.
-Join as a member and get involved in your local branch.
+If you believe in organised communities and that everyone should have access to safe, secure, affordable housing, get in touch on contact@livingrent. org.
+Join as a member and get involved in vour local branch.